phreborn/MLCAF/Tutorial/TQFolder.md

 ```

 In the beginning, when we annotated the folders with tags, we attached some tags
 to the parents.
-How does this now work out?
-Lets say we want to know the skin
+How does this work out now?
+Let's say we want to know the skin
-typo of a rabbit.
+type of a rabbit.
 Is there a skin tag for the rabbit?

 <!-- append load.py -->
 ```